mrgame54/scrobble-city/README.md

 # scrobble-city
+---
-A Single-Page-Application (SPA) designed for interactive visualization of last.fm user data.
+A Single-Page-Application (SPA) designed for interactive visualization of your last.fm Scrobbles.
 The frontend is implemented with React and the backend API uses Node.js as well as Express for data processing.
----
-An interactive visualizer of your Scrobbles from last.fm

 ---
 ### 📦 Technologies